apivideo/api.video-php-client/docs/Api/PlayerThemesApi.md

-Upload an image logo for a player.
+Upload an image file as a logo for your player.
+The image should fit within these constraints:

+- The image mime type must be `image/jpeg` or `image/png`. api.video recommends using `png` images with transparent background.

+- The image size should be a maximum of 200px width x 100px.

+- The file size should be a maximum of 100 KiB.

 ### Arguments